 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you easy and delicious recipes every week!

 Dairy free avocado chocolate mousse is one of my favorite homemade desserts.
-I make it pretty regularly simply because I am always in the mood for chocolate, and it’s a nutritious way to get my chocolate fix, just like with these fudgy black bean cookies.
+I make it pretty regularly simply because I am always in the mood for chocolate, and it's an easy way to get my chocolate fix, just like with these fudgy black bean cookies.

 Jump to: